Trinity Evangelical Lutheran Church

 Constructed in 1854.
 Originally located on Transit Road near Muegel Road.
 Building is typical of 19th century rural churches and served the German-speaking Lutheran residents of East Amherst until the 1960s.
 All of the stained glass windows, except for the altar window, are original to the church.
 The first two pews on each side are original to the church.
 Features a gold crown at the top of the steeple.

 Constructed circa 1840.
 Originally located near Dann and Smith Roads.
-This building has been repurposed to share the story of the 19th century general store, trade, and commerce.
+This building has been repurposed to share the story of 19th century brewing, the Erie Canal, trade, and commerce.

 Constructed circa 1840s.
 Originally located near New and Smith Roads, upon a 200-acre stretch of farm land owned by the Bigelow Family.
 The Bigelow Family were prosperous land owners and farmers – including Harry Foster Bigelow, a noted horticulturist.
 Dwelling is believed to have been occupied by the family of the Bigelow’s farm manager.
 Features saltbox construction more commonly found in the New England area.